charlielobster/CUDA_NekRS/README.md

 #### 2. Install CUDA Toolkit (Under Version 13)

+The difference between CUDA Version and Toolkit Version, even though they are usually the same numeric values on a given machine, is that the CUDA Version refers to the driver software running on a particular GPU device, often referred to as the `native` architecture in configuration tools, while the CUDA Toolkit Version determines what hardware architectures a given codebase on a machine can target.

 To reiterate, the command to `apt install cuda-toolkit` will automatically install the latest CUDA Toolkit (v13) if that matches your CUDA driver version, but Nvidia ended targeting devices below CUDA Versions 7.5.
 This is a problem because some of NekRS's third party tools (Hypre, OCCA) expect the previous version (v11) of cusparse or similar deprecated CUDA tools.